apathetic/showcase/README.md

 It is easy, but there is some opinionation on how things need to be structured.

 - First, put your fancy component into its own repo and commit it.
-- Add a demo page showcasing all the whirlygigs and fizzbangers of your component.
+- Add a demo page showcasing all the whirlygigs and fizzbangers of your component (see note)
 - Add your component repo here, as a submodule.
 To wit:

 ```sh